 Beijing Daxing International Airport design and features

-Special care has been taken by NACO to incorporate sustainable elements into the master plan of the airport.
-The 700,000m² passenger terminal building features a central building with six arms, resembling a phoenix spreading its wings from the aerial view.
+The 700,000m² passenger terminal building’s design is inspired by traditional Chinese architecture and features a central building with six arms, resembling a phoenix spreading its wings from the aerial view.
 The distance between the far end of the terminal to the centre is 600m.

 Operated by China Resources Land, the landside terminal of the airport consists of childcare facilities and a nursery, interactive pet hotels, hybrid online retail and dining places, and showrooms.
 It has 79 gates with air bridges that directly connect to the terminal.

-China Southern Airlines and China Eastern Airlines will operate from Daxing Airport along with other SkyTeam Airline Alliance members.
+China Southern Airlines and China Eastern Airlines operate from Daxing Airport, along with other SkyTeam Airline Alliance members.

 The terminal has DALI drivers and a light management system integrated in the KNX building control system.
 It is installed with T-Systems solutions, which digitalises all airport operations securely.

 It also features the KONE E-Link™ remote elevator monitoring system and 174 KONE™ Travel Master escalators.
 The terminal also features inquiry robots.

 The airport uses facial recognition for secure access and radio frequency identification devices for baggage tracking.

 Emergency egress presents a major challenge due to the vast size and large number of occupants at the terminal.
 The escape distance to the outside is approximately 200m for the Central zone, when it should be within 75m.
 A total of 29 egress stairs are provided in the Central zone to shorten this distance on various floors and help divert passenger flow and prevent bottlenecks.

 Sustainable features of Beijing Daxing Airport